EFontesP90/LLSim5G/README.md

 ## How to use

-First you need to carfully chek the [SimulationConfiguration](./SimulationConfiguration.pdf) and [SimulationOutputs](./SimulationOutputs.pdf) files as well as the additional complementary documents.
+First, you need to carefully check the [SimulationConfiguration](./SimulationConfiguration.pdf) and [SimulationOutputs](./SimulationOutputs.pdf) files as well as the additional complementary documents.

 ## Contributing